mimnetto/guestbook-client/README.md

 * Starting to get what Karolin means when she says that you eventually realize you can do whatever you want with stuff.
 There were some things I tried doing with librarys like bootstrap and then just ended up making my own code.

 ## Going Forward
 I will be making this website in full.
 I kept on thinking about how instructors mentioned sometimes you really don't need to use all that fancy react stuff for your project's goal.
 But since I really wanted to learn Create React, I stuck with it but I *do* feel like a simpler approach will be better for this app in the long run.
+I hope to have a captcha as an alternative for auths.
+I will have all the links working and implement more javascript like the date count down from my last guestbook.

 ##### Me going into this project
 ![body](public/img/body.png)